 If you have large items you want to get rid of, please contact the janitor and book waste removal.
-You will be billed for the elapsed time and the actual cost of the recycling station.E-mail
+You will be billed for the elapsed time and the actual cost of the recycling station.Send us a message

 We ask that you please do not put garbage outside of the waste cans without agreement with the janitor!